react-dnd/react-dnd/docs/01 Top Level API/DragLayer.md

 ### Parameters

 * **`collect`**: Required.
 The collecting function.
 It should return a plain object of the props to inject into your component.
-It receives a single `monitor` parameter.
+It receives two parameters, `monitor` and `props`.
 Read the [overview](docs-overview.html) for an introduction to the monitors and the collecting function.
 See the collecting function described in detail in the next section.

 * **`options`**: Optional.
 A plain object.
 If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.